arcanstone/DistributedURLShortener/README.md

 * System does not use Docker or container orchestration.
 * Failover is manually configured based on health checks and host list.
 * SQLite makes it easy to replicate state but is not ideal for massive scalability.
+* his application runs locally on your machine and is not deployed.
+You can interact with the interface via your browser at: http://localhost:8087